-The Chuukese, Pohnpeian, Kosraean, and Yaps are the peoples who make up 80% of the populations of hundreds of islands located in the western Pacific Ocean whose ancestors are known to have lived in these islands for more than 4000 years.
-First, Portugal and then Spain moored ships off many of the islands in the sixteenth century and by the 19th century, Spain claimed and incorporated the archipelago in what that government called the Spanish East Indies.
-After the Spanish-American War in 1889, forcing Spain to relinquish the Philippines and Cuba, Spain sold the islands to Germany in 1899.
-During World War I, the Japanese Government took possession of the islands in 1914.
-As a result of World War II, the United States seized the islands and then, under agreement with the newly formed United Nations Trusteeship Council became the administering power over the islands.
-From the date of seizing the Micronesian Islands, the US government administered the "Trust Territory of the Pacific Islands" to the Department of the Interior.
-The Department directly governed the islands through Commissioners who had total authority to decide social, economic, and political matters affecting the lives and property of the island peoples.
+The Chuukese, Pohnpeian, Kosraean, and Yaps are the peoples who make up 80% of the populations of hundreds of islands located in western Pacific Ocean whose ancestors are known to have lived in these islands for more than 4000 years.
+First Portugal and then Spain moored ships off many of the islands in the sixteenth century and by the 19th century Spain claimed and incorporated the archipelago in what that government called the Spanish East Indies.
+After the Spanish-American War in 1889 forcing Spain to relinquish the Philippines and Cuba, Spain sold the islands to Germany in 1899.
+During World War I the Japanese Government took possession of the islands in 1914.
+As a result of World War II. the United States seized the islands and then under agreement with the newly formed United Nations Trusteeship Council became the administering power over the islands.
+From the date of seizing the Micronesian islands the US government administered the "Trust Territory of the Pacific Islands" in the Department of the Interior.
+The Department directly governed the islands through Commissioners who had total authority to decide social, economic, political matters affecting the lives and property of the island peoples.

 The American Indian Policy Review Commission4 considered the experiences of the Micronesians under US government administration.
 One question raised by the Task Force was, "Why did the United States want to seize and control the Micronesian Islands?"
-The author of the special report to the Task Force, Dennis Carroll, wrote:
+Author of the special report to the Task Force Dennis Carroll wrote:

 The essential reason for the United States' presence in Micronesia has been the military value of the islands.
-[As a member of the UN Security Council and a member of the Trusteeship Council]... the United States was able to have the islands set aside in a special category as a "strategic" trust.
-[Permitting]... the U.S. to fortify the islands, and this, as it turned out, was the only noticeable development which took place for quite some time.
-(Deloria, Goet-ting, Tonasket, Rÿser, & Minnis, 1976)
+[As a member of the UN Security Council and a member of the Trusteeship Council] ... the United States was able to have the islands set aside in a special category as a "strategic" trust.